p2p-ld/docs/src/data_structures.md

 - Capabilities: A container can specify different capabilities that another account can take (eg. "Like", "Upvote", "Reply")
 	- Capabilities should also contain a permissions scope, if none is present, the global scope is assumed.
 	- Since Identities are just a special form of container, they too can advertise different actions that they support with capabilities.

+Re hashing a graph: the container always has one root node that is the container's identity from which a graph traversal starts.
+A {index}`Merkle DAG` is then constructed starting from the leaves.